Sciebo-RDS/RDS-Web/README.md

 For easier access, we provide a makefile in root folder.

-**Beware: For development and production, you need access to a [working RDS instance](https://www.research-data-services.org/doc/getting-started/k8s/).
-For example through VPN with `openconnect` to an already existing one or use minikube for smaller test environments.**
+**Beware: For development and production, you need access to a working RDS instance.
+For example through VPN with `openconnect` or a ssh tunnel `ssh -L 1443:<your-k8s-rds-installation>:443 <jumphost>.<institution>` to an already existing one or use minikube for smaller test environments.
+[See this guide for more](https://www.research-data-services.org/doc/getting-started/k8s/).**

 If you want to start the environment for standalone, use the `standalone` receipt.
 ```bash